COVID-19 and influenza medication and the Report and Support Form

 It is important to complete the form as accurately as possible.

-Duration and severity of symptoms, vaccination status, certain medical conditions, liver or kidney function, or some medications may make COVID-19 medications inappropriate.
+Duration and severity of symptoms, vaccination status, certain medical conditions, liver or kidney function, or some medications may make COVID-19 and influenza medications inappropriate.
 You will only receive a call if you are identified as high risk for progression to severe disease and may qualify for medication.
 Seek medical help if your symptoms get worse by calling 811 or 911.

 Will I get a call to follow up after completing the form?

-If it is determined that you are at high risk for progressing to severe disease and you may benefit from COVID-19 medication, you will receive a phone call.
+If it is determined that you are at high risk for progressing to severe disease and you may benefit from COVID-19 or influenza medication, you will receive a phone call.
 You may also receive a phone call to further assess your current situation.

 Only those who require further assessment will receive a follow-up call after completing the form.
 You are advised to continue to follow Public Health’s recommendations of staying at home while you are sick, avoiding places where there are people at risk for seven days, and wearing a mask while you have symptoms.
 Learn more here.